BaratiLab/AugLiChem/README.md

 ### MacOS ARM64 Architecture

+*Note:* recent updates to torch and auglichem have made installation on MacOS ARM64 architecture (M1 chip) more challenging.
+As of now, it is not officially supported.
+If you would like support, feel free to open an issue or pull request.

 A more involved install is required to run on the new M1 chips since some of the packages do not     have official support yet.
 We are working on a more elegant solution given the current limitations.